rankutah/blog/sites/rank-utah/content/pricing.md

 ## Frequently asked questions

 {{< faqs >}}

-### What does Local SEO mean?
+### What does Local Marketing mean?
-Local SEO (search engine optimization) means showing up online when people search for your services or products in your local area.
-You can learn more about local SEO by visiting the [Local SEO](/services/local-seo) page.
+Local marketing is the work that helps nearby customers find and choose your business.
+It includes keyword research and content alignment, Google Business Profile work, Apple Maps/Bing Places, and citation listings.

+### Is SEO included in Website Design?
+Yes.

+Every website includes foundational technical + on-page SEO so it’s search-ready (clean structure, titles, descriptions, and fast pages).

+Local Marketing is the monthly service for Maps visibility and nearby searches, plus keyword research/content alignment, your Google Business Profile, Apple Maps/Bing Places, 100+ citations, and reporting.

+If you want the details, see the [Local Marketing](/services/local-marketing) page.

 ### Can I change plans later?
 Yes.
 Plans can be changed at any time.
 The next invoice is adjusted accordingly and services continue without interruption.